China's Tianjin to relocate chemicals firms after blasts

 The frequency of industrial accidents, and the explosions that killed more than 160 people in Tianjin’s Binhai New Area in August, have raised questions about safety standards following three decades of breakneck economic growth in China.

-Firms handling dangerous chemicals will be relocated to the Nangang Industrial Zone about 30 kilometres (19 miles) from the blast site and at least 10 kilometres from the nearest residential area, the official Xinhua news agency said, citing local officials.
+Firms handling dangerous chemicals will be relocated to the Nangang Industrial Zone about 30 kilometers (19 miles) from the blast site and at least 10 kilometers from the nearest residential area, the official Xinhua news agency said, citing local officials.

 Nangang aims to become a “world-class port and base for the heavy chemical industry”, Xinhua said.

-“A third-party organisation will be authorised to enact and release evaluation reports on the environment, safety and ecology,” the news agency said without giving further details.
+“A third-party organization will be authorized to enact and release evaluation reports on the environment, safety and ecology,” the news agency said without giving further details.

 Tianjin officials came under criticism in the wake of the blasts, which flattened part of one of the world’s busiest ports.